mollie/Shopware/README.md

 ## Introduction

 Mollie offers various payment methods which can be easily integrated into your Shopware-powered webshop by using our official plugin.
-Mollie accepts all major payment methods such as Visa, Mastercard, American Express, PayPal, Apple Pay, iDEAL, SOFORT Banking, SEPA Bank Transfer, SEPA Direct Debit, KBC/CBC Payment Button, Bancontact, Belfius Pay Button, paysafecard, CartaSi, Cartes Bancaires and Gift cards
+Mollie accepts all major payment methods such as Visa, Mastercard, American Express, PayPal, Apple Pay, iDEAL, SOFORT Banking, SEPA Bank Transfer, SEPA Direct Debit, KBC/CBC Payment Button, Bancontact, Billie, Belfius Pay Button, paysafecard, CartaSi, Cartes Bancaires and Gift cards

 1. Installation is easy.
 2. Go to  [Mollie](https://www.mollie.com/signup/)  to create a Mollie account